 Check out the GDU Byrd Advanced for $849 today.
 (Currently unavailable.)

-Check out the GDU Byrd Premium 1.0 for $999.
-Also unavailable at this time.
+Check out the GDU Byrd Premium for $1,049 on Amazon today.

 GDU Byrd Premium 2.0

 Take all the best that the Byrd Premium 1.0 has to offer and add in far better connectivity and range, that is the short description of the Byrd Premium 2.0.
 The machines get about 29 minutes of flight and can haul all sorts of payloads, including a large selection of modular cameras from GDU.